 Here’s why a recruitment marketing strategy can reduce costs:

-|Alignment – When you have a solid strategy, you know that every action you are taking is in direct alignment with the tactics you’ve chosen, the plan you’ve developed to execute the strategy and tactics, and the ultimate result you want.
+Alignment – When you have a solid strategy, you know that every action you are taking is in direct alignment with the tactics you’ve chosen, the plan you’ve developed to execute the strategy and tactics, and the ultimate result you want.
 Quality candidates.
-This means there is little room for wasted spend and decisions are based on research, evidence and data.|
+This means there is little room for wasted spend and decisions are based on research, evidence, and data.

-|Technology – Many facets of recruitment marketing can be fueled, managed and executed through technology.
-There are a TON of new and emerging tools that can make your recruitment advertising life way easier by eliminating all of those manual, tedious tasks of recruitment, so that you can get back to focusing on people.
-Technology enables you to recruit faster, better, and on a larger scale, which can reduce costs significantly.|
+Technology – Many facets of recruitment marketing can be fueled, managed, and executed through technology.
+There are a TON of new and emerging tools that can make your recruitment advertising life way easier by eliminating all of those manual, tedious tasks of recruitment so that you can get back to focusing on people.
+Technology enables you to recruit faster, better, and on a larger scale, which can reduce costs significantly.

-|Data – As mentioned earlier, metrics are key to your strategy, and having data gives you deeper insight into what is working and what isn’t.
+Data – As mentioned earlier, metrics are key to your strategy, and having data gives you deeper insight into what is working and what isn’t.
 A great example of how this can impact your costs is with respect to your job ad conversion rates (in other words, your apply rate).
-If I can make a change to my job ad or apply process that increases my apply rate by even a small percentage, it means I am paying less per applicant that I receive.
-Improving conversion rates is a really simple, effective way to reduce recruitment costs!|
+If I can make a change to my job ad or apply process that increases my apply rate even by a small percentage, it means I am paying less per applicant that I receive.
+Improving conversion rates is a really simple, effective way to reduce recruitment costs!

-|Agility – Your hiring needs change.
+Agility – Your hiring needs change.
 The labor market tightens and expands.
 Getting left behind and struggling to fill open roles can be a detriment to your cost.
-It becomes a scramble like last-minute Christmas shopping – you always spend way more than you planned to!
-Besides the fact that open roles are costing you money, having a plan, technology, and a means to collect data means you can move fast to evolve with change and you have a proven method and evidence for how to adapt your strategy.|
+It becomes a scramble like last-minute Christmas shopping.
+You always spend way more than you planned to!
+Besides the fact that open roles are costing you money, having a plan, technology, and a means to collect data means you can move fast to evolve with change and you have a proven method and evidence for how to adapt your strategy.

-Even though the recruitment advertising industry is moving fast and changing quickly, it’s important to invest time in developing your recruitment marketing strategy because it yields a number of benefits, provides foundation for your recruitment operation, and ultimately when you have a well-oiled machine, you save money.
+Even though the recruitment advertising industry is moving fast and changing quickly, it’s important to invest time in developing your recruitment marketing strategy because it yields a number of benefits, provides the foundation for your recruitment operation, and ultimately when you have a well-oiled machine, you save money.